kevinw/pyflakes-vim/README.rst

 pyflakes-vim
 ============

-Please see the `pyflakes.vim vim.org script page`_ for the latest info.

 A Vim plugin for checking Python code on the fly.

 PyFlakes catches common Python errors like mistyping a variable name or